-- Premium-class accommodations paid by the traveler
+- Premium-class accommodations paid by the traveler;

 - Premium-class acquired by the traveler through frequent flier points or benefits;

-- Premium-class considered a free upgrade; or
+- Premium-class is considered a free upgrade;

-- Aggregate number of authorized other than coach-class trips that are protected from disclosure
+- Aggregate number of authorized other than coach-class trips that are protected from disclosure;

 - Total cost of actual other than coach-class fares paid that exceeded the coach-class fare; and